 750 Cannery Row

-Step into The C restaurant + bar, and the bustle of Cannery Row will seem like a world away.
-Elegant yet relaxed, The C offers stunning ocean views from its floor-to-ceiling windows and oceanside deck; chef Matt Bolton provides equally gorgeous food, imaginatively prepared from sustainably sourced seafood, meats and produce.
-Creative cocktails include a design-your-own Bloody Mary.
-Open 6:30am–10pm daily, Happy Hour 4–7pm Su–Th
+Step into the C restaurant + bar, and the bustle of Cannery Row will seem like a world away.
+Elegant yet relaxed, the C offers stunning ocean views from its floor-to-ceiling windows and oceanside deck.
+Executive chef Matt Bolton provides equally gorgeous food, imaginatively prepared from sustainably sourced seafood, meats and produce.
+Creative cocktails include international specialties, as well as sparkling wine flights from around the world.
+Open daily 6:30am–10pm, Happy Hour 4–7pm Su–Th.
+Live Music F–Su noon–3pm, Th–Sa 6–9pm.

 2 Portola Plaza